lelukeonfly/exotime/IDEAS.md

   - [] top ranked users

 posts:
+    - [] for create route make redirect to either service or demand with choice
   - [] update parent time from service and demand (check docs: https://laravel.com/docs/9.x/eloquent-relationships#touching-parent-timestamps) and maybe remove child timestamps

+contract:
+    - [] allow users to create a contract with services in exchange among them

 admin: